Isaac-web/Heart-AI/mobile/heart_u/README.md

 1. https://github.com/dzeble/Heart-Disease-Prediction-Group-2.git to clone this repo
 2. 'flutter pub get' in the project root directory to install all the required dependencies.

+## Usage

+Run the following commands from your terminal t run app: flutter run

 ## Dependancies
 1. cupertino_icons: ^1.0.6